tylerkowalski/GPU-Encyclopedia/C++.md

 - String streams have a ```read``` method that takes as arguments a ```char*``` and num chars to read, allowing you to read from a string stream at the granularity of characters
 - String constructor is overloaded for C-style strings (array of chars and null-terminated)
 - ```tolower``` converts a character to lowercase according to the C locale if it exists.
 Otherwise, it is left unchanged.
 The function returns an integer which is the corresponding ASCII number
+- ```isalnum``` takes an integer corresponding to an ASCII number and returns a non-zero value if it is alphanumeric, as is defined by the C locale

 ### STL
 - ```std::vector``` has a constructor overload which takes in a ```size_t``` to pre-allocate the size necessary